 (If booking Counsel through the enquiry form on the Contact page please indicate if alternative conference arrangements are required under "additional information".)

 Our barristers chambers in Leicester's New Walk, just off King Street, offer conferencing facilities, a first class library, full computerisation, thirty-three barristers and a dedicated clerking team headed by our Practice Manager.

 The client's professional requirements are catered for by an individual service, based in the traditional barrister practices, but allied to a modern approach.
-Our barristers can work as an individual lawyer through the Direct Access scheme or they can work in conjunction with a solicitor.
+Our barristers can work as an individual lawyer through the Public Access / Direct Access scheme or they can work in conjunction with a solicitor.
+If you wish to find a barrister who can deal with your case then please search under our areas of work.
 The Public Access / Direct Access scheme can work for many people who feel that they can do some of the background administrative work while leaving the barrister to do the legal work.
 This can prove to be a cheaper option for many private clients.
 Chambers is a successful set of lawyers with individual Barristers specialising in the following areas among others:

 Judicial appointments et al